 A "C" range essay will complete the requirements of the assignment, but it will show weaknesses in fundamentals, such as development.
 It may show weakness in mastery of grammar, mechanics, usage, or voice.
 A "D" range essay will neglect to meet all the requirements of the assignment or may be superficial in its treatment of the topic.
 It may lack development or fail to stay on topic.
 It may contain grammatical, mechanical, and/or usage errors that interfere with reader comprehension.

 An "F" essay does not fulfill the requirements of the assignment.

 Final Exam: Your final exam shall count 15 percent toward the course grade.
 Students must take the final exam in order to pass this course.
-Final Exam Date: Tuesday, Dec 17th, 12:15 p.m.

 Reading Responses: